Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Transaction API.md

       Result
         * S = Array of [TransactionInput](#transactioninput)
         * F = <*implementation defined*> This value should allow the caller to identify these error conditions:
-            * Entity at yName does not exist
-            * A token defined by assetType does not exist
-            * The quantity of assetType does not exist in yName location
             * An I/O, network, or database error that is unrelated to the parameters passed by the caller.

 #### Implementation Notes